-Figure 4-40 Whitelist Tab
+Figure 4-40 White List Tab

 The walled garden is a control mechanism over network resources, it restricts access to non-approved applications or content.
 The walled garden is applied for captive portal authentication ONLY.
-The client is able to access the network resource (For example: website of the hotel) before passing the captive portal authentication.
-You can add/remove allowed IP(s) to/from the walled garden, illustrated in Figure 4-41.
+The client can access the network resource (For example: website of the hotel) before passing the captive portal authentication.
+You can add/remove allowed domain(s) or IP(s) to/from the walled garden, illustrated in Figure 4-41.